White House Economic Adviser Calls Los Angeles ‘Lunatic’ For Considering Three-Month Coronavirus Lockdown

 A White House economic adviser and member of the coronavirus task force is calling out “blue” areas for lifting coronavirus restrictions slower, including what he called a “lunatic” proposal from Los Angeles to consider keeping restrictions in place for three more months.

 Stephen Moore, who serves on the Trump administration’s coronavirus economic task force, said in a radio interview on Sunday that he believed the worst of the economic impact had passed but urged Democratic governors and mayors to move faster in lifting restrictions and allowing businesses to reopen.
-Appearing on John Catsimatidis’s syndicated radio show, Moore said that areas need to move faster to expedite the economic recovery.
+Appearing on John Catsimatidis’ syndicated radio show, Moore said that areas need to move faster to expedite the economic recovery.

 “The problem is we still have New York.
 And we have California.
-And we have Michigan and Pennsylvania… The Los Angeles mayor is saying that they’re going to keep the Los Angeles economy shut down for three more months,” said Moore, who was floated by Trump as a nominee to fill one of two empty seats on the Federal Reserve Board before taken out of from consideration.
+And we have Michigan and Pennsylvania… The Los Angeles mayor is saying that they’re going to keep the Los Angeles economy shut down for three more months,” said Moore, who was floated by Trump as a nominee to fill one of two empty seats on the Federal Reserve Board before being taken out of consideration.

 “That’s lunatic to think that Los Angeles could ever come back from that.
 You do have some of these blue state mayors and blue state governors who are continuing with the lockdown.”